cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   </counter-wc>
 ```

-In order for an HTML component to work with Fresh, the component must not use the shadow DOM.
+In order for an HTML Web Component to work with Fresh, the component must not use the Shadow DOM.

 ## Styling Web Components

-Styling a Web Component can be done in two ways
+Styling a Web Component can be done with CSS in two ways
-- external - This is not allowed when using the Shadow DOM, but if you are not building the component with Shadow DOM, you can style with external stylesheet file.
+- external - This is not allowed when using the Shadow DOM, but if you are not using the Shadow DOM, you can style with an external stylesheet file.
-- internal - Used to add styles to the shadow DOM (see below).
+- internal - CSS styles encapsulated within a Shadow DOM configured Web Component.

 When using the shadow DOM class names only need to be unique within the component.
 So you can use common class names like "container" and not have to worry about external style interference.

 The custom element's styles can be contained within the global stylesheet file or you can create a custom-element specific stylesheet and link to it inside the custom element like this:

 ```js
 class LinkedExternalStyleSheetWC extends HTMLElement {
   connectedCallback() {